 2) If you’re going to visit Gullfoss Waterfall during winter, bring all of your winter gear.
 It’s not only cold but very windy, and you’ll be in need of boots, a parka, a hat, gloves, etc. The paths can be pretty slippery, and it’s not a good idea to come on the tour with only Converse shoes or wedge-heeled boots.
 I saw people dressed like this, and while they may have thought they looked “good,” they actually looked silly when they could barely walk down to safely see the waterfall.

 3) Winter is the perfect time to visit Iceland.
 While daylight is limited around Christmastime (about 4 hours a day), there’s enough time to do things like the Golden Circle tour.

-6) One of the best ways to see Iceland is go at it on your own.
+6) One of the best ways to see Iceland is to go at it on your own.
 So be sure to rent a car.
-If you need help planning a budget friendly road trip read, how to plan the ultimate budget road trip in Iceland.
+If you need help planning a budget-friendly road trip read, how to plan the ultimate budget road trip in Iceland.